Bylaws of the

 There shall be no membership dues required to belong to the CMNNA.
 The Board of Directors shall establish such voluntary dues as may be appropriate for carrying on the activities of the Association.

 No member of CMNNA may claim to any public agency, the media, or other person or entity that they represent the Association, unless such representation has specifically been authorized by vote of the members of the Board and be so documented.
-If consensus cannot be reached, then no representation shall be made in the name of the Association.
+If a simple majority cannot be reached, then no representation shall be made in the name of the Association.

 XI.
 PARLIAMENTARY AUTHORITY